kiranjthomas/personal-site/content/posts/how-do-private-dns-names-get-resolved.md

 draft: false
 ---

-If I have a EC2 instance `foo` on a public subnet and another EC2 instance `bar` on a private subnet with a private DNS name, how would foo  be able to find bar ?
+If I have an EC2 instance `foo` on a public subnet and another EC2 instance `bar` on a private subnet with a private DNS name, how would foo be able to find bar ?

 ## Please Meet the Route 53 DNS Resolver